atwellpub/jakob-lorber-discord-bot/README.md

 The Great Gospel of John
 ```

-# config.json

-See: https://discord.com/developers/applications/ to generate token.

 Update `token` with bot access token.

 # More details

 This bot can only serve one Discord Network at a time.